mmgen/mmgen-wallet/doc/wiki/install-linux/Install-MMGen-on-Debian-or-Ubuntu-Linux.md

 		$ sudo pip install pexpect

-		Note: pexpect v4.0.1 (the latest version as of this writing) is BROKEN and will cause errors when running the test suite!
+>> Note: pexpect v4.0.1 (the latest version as of this writing) is BROKEN and
-		If this is the version you just installed on your system (examine the output of 'pip freeze' to find out), then you must downgrade.
-Note that newer versions may be broken as well.
-Version 3.1 is known to work and can be found [here][03].
-First, uninstall the broken pexpect:
+>> will cause errors when running the test suite!
+If this is the version you
+>> just installed on your system (examine the output of 'pip freeze' to find
+>> out), then you must downgrade.
+Note that newer versions may be broken as
+>> well.
+Version 3.1 is known to work.
+If this is the version on your system,
+>> then you may skip the next step.
+Otherwise, download the [v3.1 tarball][03],
+>> unpack it, cd to the archive root and run:

 			$ sudo pip uninstall pexpect

-		Then download and unpack the v3.1 tarball, cd to the archive root and run 'sudo python setup.py install' to install it.
+			$ sudo python setup.py install

 Install MMGen: